-Kansas City Youth Hockey Association (KCYHA) is pleased to announce it has extended the agreement with Performance Rehab as our official provider for Certified Athletic Trainers during Bantam & High School games for the 2020-2021 hockey season.
-We have also partnered with Children’s Mercy Sports Medicine for specialized care to help athletes maximize their healing potential and get back to the competition they love.
+Kansas City Youth Hockey Association (KCYHA) is pleased to announce it has extended the agreement with Performance Rehab as our official provider for Certified Athletic Trainers during Bantam & High School games for the 2021-2022 hockey season.

 Founded in 2006, Performance Rehab is a local, therapist-owned outpatient therapy practice with five clinic locations throughout Johnson County, KS for easy access to injury rehab when needed.
 Performance Rehab has aligned itself with the top therapists, trainers, physicians and surgeons to provide professional-level sports medicine care to athletes in the KC area.
 Find them at www.PerformanceRehabKC.com.

-Performance Rehab and Children’s Mercy are valued KCYHA partners that generously contribute to the success of our hockey program and we sincerely thank them for their support.
+Performance Rehab is a valued KCYHA partner that generously contributes to the success of our hockey program and we sincerely thank them for their support.

 At the Children’s Mercy Sports Medicine Center, we work specifically with growing athletes.
 Our sole focus is to help your athlete play, excel and enjoy the sports they love, including ice hockey, and sustain a lifetime of sport participation.

 With a fast-paced and hard-hitting style, ice hockey’s appeal has led to its increasing popularity as a youth sport, especially in the Kansas City area.
 The characteristics that make ice hockey appealing, however also put players at risk for injuries whether hitting the boards, the ice and other players.
 Injuries are common, even in leagues where checking is not allowed.

 Why are we experts at caring for growing athletes who play hockey?